 - Allstate Indem.
 Co. v.
 ADT LLC, No. 14-9494, 2015 WL 3798715 (N.D.
 Ill.
 June 17, 2015) (dismissing lawsuit by applying subrogation waiver and alternatively dismissing claims for negligence, gross negligence, breach of implied warranty, and violations of Illinois’s Consumer Fraud and Deceptive Business Practices Act for failure to state a claim).

-- National Surety Corporation, et al. v.
-The Lawrence Group Living, L.L.C., et al., Order Granting Summary Judgment (Mo.
+- Nat'l Surety Corp. v.
+The Lawrence Grp.
+Living, L.L.C., Order Granting Summary Judgment (Mo.
 Cir.
 Ct.
 July 8, 2015) (entering judgment in favor of third-party defendant SimplexGrinnell based on the lack of evidentiary support for third-party plaintiff’s negligence claims).

 Kerensa E. Barr, How the "Boys of Fall" are Failing Title IX, 82 UMKC L. Rev. 181 (2013).